-Many moons ago I travelled (in parts, courtesy of a flatulent camel) through some very remote villages throughout India and Nepal.
+Many moons ago I travelled (in parts, courtesy of a belching and flatulent camel) through some very remote villages throughout India and Nepal.
 When I saw pregnant women or newborns, I remember wondering what the quality of maternity and newborn care was really like for these women in these parts of the world.

 I soon discovered the awful fact that each day around the world, almost 800 mothers die from complications in pregnancy and childbirth.
 One third of the total global deaths are in two countries; India (50,000 per annum) and Nigeria (40,000 per annum).

-Flash forward to 2015, and I/BodyWise BirthWise is a proud supporter of The Birthing Kit Foundation (Australia).
+Flash forward to 2015, and I/BodyWise BirthWise became a proud supporter of The Birthing Kit Foundation (Australia).
 This is a not-for-profit, non-government organisation dedicated to improving conditions for women who give birth at home in developing countries.
-Along with my yearly membership, for every woman I support across my range of services within our very privileged Australian maternity system, a donation is made to this invaluable cause.
+Along with my yearly membership, for every woman I supported across my range of services within our very privileged Australian maternity system, a donation is made to this invaluable cause.

 Most of the women The Birthing Kit Foundation Australia (BKFA) assists are for reasons of isolation, cultural choice, poor transport means or have little or no assistance during childbirth.
 By providing a clean birthing kit these mothers will have the resources to reduce infection.

 Over the past 10 years BFKA have sent 1.65 million Birthing Kits to organisation around the world.
 This has improved maternal and newborn survival by increasing access to basic, clean supplies for childbirth.

 BKFA Birthing Kits are a simple and effective tool for basic infection prevention and first-line childbirth care.
 The components are selected in line with global best practice and consist only of the essential items required to support the documented 6 principles of cleanliness at birth for mothers in high-risk and emergency settings.

 These kits are assembled by volunteers in Australia.